jedwards1211/metacave/README.md

     and give it a nice structure
   * You can embed program-specific features in it, without ruining another program's ability to load the base survey data
-* Easy to store in MongoDB
+* Easy to store in MongoDB, RethinkDB, and probably other NoSQL databases

 Metacave will soon become the native format (with extensions) for [Breakout](http://helloandy.xyz/breakout) and probably also [Cavewhere](https://github.com/Cavewhere/cavewhere).